For the past few years, I’ve been using Bluehost for my online projects.

 The ‘Plus’ shared hosting package is the one you’ll like to use with Bluehost.

-This provides the best value to features.
+This provides the best value for features.
 Features like:

 - Unlimited websites

 - Unmetered storage

 Bluehost’s plus plan starts at $5.95*/mo but requires a 12-month agreement.